Emma Nāwahī: Political activism

 Following the overthrow of the monarchy, on January 17, 1893, her husband Joseph Nāwahī became the president of Hui Aloha ʻĀina o Na Kane (Hawaiian Patriotic League for Men), a patriotic group founded shortly after the overthrow to oppose annexation and support the deposed queen.
 Emma joined the corresponding female organization, the Hui Aloha ʻĀina o Na Wahine (Hawaiian Women's Patriotic League), which was under the leadership of Abigail Kuaihelani Campbell as president.
-She served one of the member of the executive committee of the organization in 1893 and later served as the Secretary of the Hilo Branch of the League.
+She served as one of the member of the executive committee of the organization in 1893 and later served as the Secretary of the Hilo Branch of the League.

 In 1893, Emma and the other members of the executive committee of Hui Aloha ʻĀina o Na Wahine submitted a petition to the United States Commissioner James Henderson Blount sent by President Grover Cleveland to investigate the overthrow.
 The petitions addressed to the government of the United States read:

 In December 1894, a search warrant was served on the Nāwahīs' Kapālama home looking for "sundry arms and ammunition."
 Although nothing was found, Joseph Nāwahī was arrested for treason and bail was set at 10,000 dollars.
 He spent nearly three months in jail until being bailed out.

 In May 1895, Nāwahī and Emma founded Ke Aloha Aina, a weekly anti-annexationist newspaper written in the Hawaiian language to promote Hawaiian independence and opposition to American annexation.